-Paleomagnetic investigations partially support Pleistocene deposition ages of the cored sediments.
+Paleomagnetic investigations partially support Pleistocene deposition ages of the cored sediment.
 Remanent magnetization was measured on archive-half cores and discrete samples taken from the working half recovered from Hole U1378B.
 All archive-half cores were demagnetized in an alternating field (AF) to 15 mT and measured with the pass-through magnetometer, whereas discrete samples were subjected to complete stepwise AF demagnetization and measured in both the SRM and a JR6 magnetometer.
 Cores 334-U1378B-1H through 16H were cored with the APC system using a nonmagnetic cutting shoe and oriented with the Flexit orientation tool.
 Cores 17X through 63X were cored with the XCB system using a standard cutting shoe.
 For the APC cores, inclination data from neither archive half sections nor discrete sample measurements show any sign of reversed polarity magnetization.
-Declination data corrected by the Flexit tool cluster near the present day geomagnetic North.
+Declination data corrected by the Flexit tool cluster near present-day geomagnetic north.
 Thus, the sediments in the APC cores (<127.8 mbsf) were deposited within the Brunhes period (<0.78 Ma).
-This age assignment is consistent with the shipboard micropaleontological data, which suggest that the foraminifer fossil G. ruber (pink) found in Core 5H may be 0.125 Ma in age.
-Paleomagnetic measurements on the XCB cores are severely affected by drilling-induced remagnetization and inconclusive, but so far they have not revealed any reversed polarity.
+This age assignment is consistent with the shipboard micropaleontological data, which suggest that the foraminifer fossil G. ruber (pink) found in Core 334-U1378B-5H may be 0.125 Ma in age.
+Paleomagnetic measurements on the XCB cores are severely affected by drilling-induced remagnetization and are inconclusive, but so far they have not revealed any reversed polarity.
 NRM intensities correlate with magnetic susceptibility data, suggesting some of the downhole susceptibility variation reflects change in magnetic minerals.

-The geochemical trends displayed by the analyzed pore water (82 whole rounds) and gas samples (65 headspace samples, 99 void gas samples, and 173 gas samples) are reflecting the different materials cored and present at the basement (Fig. F7).
-The pore fluid profiles of sulfate, alkalinity, ammonium, methane, and Ca in the upper 20 mbsf at this site reflect typical changes associated with organic carbon cycling.
-Sulfate concentrations decrease almost linearly from the seafloor to the sulfate-methane transition zone (SMTZ) at ~13 mbsf, whereas alkalinity increases from a seawater value at the seafloor to a maximum at 24 mbsf.
-Likewise, ammonium concentrations increase in the zone of active SO4 reduction and reach a local maximum below the SMTZ at 24 mbsf, reflecting on-going organic matter diagenesis.
-Calcium concentrations decrease from seawater value at the seafloor in this zone, reflecting the precipitation of authigenic carbonates.
+The geochemical trends displayed by the analyzed pore water (82 whole rounds) and gas samples (65 headspace samples, 99 void gas samples, and 173 gas samples) reflect in situ diagenetic reactions as well as fluid migration (see Figs. F16 and F17 in the "Site U1378" chapter, Figs. F22 and F23 in the "Site U1379" chapter, Figs. F7 and F8 in the "Site U1380" chapter, and Fig. F13 in the "Site U1381" chapter [Expedition 334 Scientists, 2012a, 2012b, 2012c, 2012d]).
+The profiles of sulfate, alkalinity, ammonium, methane, and calcium in the upper 20 mbsf at this site reflect typical changes associated with organic carbon cycling.
+Sulfate concentration decreases almost linearly from the seafloor to the sulfate-methane transition zone (SMTZ) at ~13 mbsf, whereas alkalinity increases from seawater value at the seafloor to a maximum at 24 mbsf.
+Likewise, ammonium concentration increases in the zone of active SO4 reduction and reaches a local maximum below the SMTZ at 24 mbsf, reflecting ongoing organic matter diagenesis.
+Calcium concentrations decrease from seawater value at the seafloor in this zone, reflecting precipitation of authigenic carbonates.
 The highest methane concentrations are observed just below the SMTZ between 14.1 and 23.6 mbsf.
 The gas at these depths results from biogenic production, as indicated by the high ratio of methane to heavier homologues (ethane and propane), with $CH_4/(C_2H_6 + C_3H_8)$ values ranging from 8,000 to 15,000.
 From 20.7 to 200 mbsf, the ratio mainly steadily decreases and is interpreted as a mixing zone between shallow biogenic and deep-sourced thermogenic gas transported upward by diffusion.